What is the Difference Between Vastu Shastra and Feng Shui?

 Feng Shui: This has some exceptional rules for kids rooms.
 It says that this space should be free of any clutter, have ample flow of air, do not place your child’s bed directly under a window or inline with a mirror.
 It also advises against using photos of wild animals or war scenes anywhere in the room.

 Our Two Cents

-Now that we’ve condensed Vastu vs Feng Shui for you, you may feel more equipped to decide what to use for your home, you’ll know what to keep in mind.
+Now that you know what Vastu Shastra and Feng Shui stand for, the next time you’re deciding on which one to use for your home, you’ll know what to keep in mind.
 We recommend Vastu Shastra if you’re building a new home.
 Many architects and designers swear by these principles.
 If you’re looking to uplift the vibes in your life and home, we recommend Feng Shui.
-Try using colours that fall in the purview of either of the practices.
+Try using colours according to Vastu Shastra and Feng Shui.
 Also, if you’re looking for smaller or easier remedies, then try placing objects in the right spot or direction.
 Have faith in the power of positivity and lead a happy life!

 Look at this video for some Vastu tips for your home